• Skip to primary navigation

 15. Samford and Mount Nebo

-Last but not least we have the delightful combination of Samford and Mount Nebo.
-Located out to the northwest of Brisbane, here you’ll find hilly countryside covered in forests and watched over by several impressive mountains.
+Last but not least, we have the delightful combination of Samford and Mount Nebo, to the northwest of Brisbane.
+Here you’ll find hilly countryside covered in forests and several impressive mountains.
 Start by heading up to Mount Nebo, making sure to stop at Jolly’s Lookout along the way for the views.
-Once at Mount Nebo you have your pick of bushwalks that will take you through gorgeous rainforests.
+Once at Mount Nebo, you have your pick of bushwalks that will take you through gorgeous rain forests.
 Afterwards, head into the village of Samford for some food and fun.
-Get some lunch at a local cafe or geek out at the Harry Potter themed Store of Requirement shop.
-You can then head over to the local Samford Museum, the Slab Hut Art and Craft Gallery, or find more hiking trails over at the Samford Valley Rail Trail.
+Get some lunch at a local café or geek out at the Harry Potter–themed Store of Requirement shop.
+You can then head over to the local Samford Museum or the Slab Hut Art and Craft Gallery, or find more hiking trails over at the Samford Valley Rail Trail.

-Getting there: Because of their regional location, the only way to visit Samford and Mount Nebo from Brisbane is by car, even though they’re only a 30 minute drive away.
+Getting there: Because of their regional location and even though they are only a 30-minute drive away, the only way to visit Samford and Mount Nebo from Brisbane is by car.

 Share